chasemp/timeline/READWISE_SETUP.md

 ```

 **How it works in GitHub Actions:**
-- By default, only fetches documents updated since the last run (delta fetch)
+- By default, only fetches documents updated since your last published article (delta fetch)
+- Adapts to your publishing frequency: recent activity = shorter fetch window
+- Capped at 30 days maximum lookback
 - Significantly reduces API calls and execution time
 - To force a full fetch, set the `READWISE_FULL_FETCH` repository variable to `true`